-This means reminding patients and any companions of the requirement to wear a face covering when appointments are made for a face-to-face consultation.
-Signs can help to reinforce the message at the entrance to the building, within waiting areas and on the organisation's website.
+Healthcare providers can remind patients and any companions of the requirement to wear a face covering when appointments are made for a face-to-face consultation.
+Signs can help to reinforce the message at the entrance to the practice, within the waiting room and on the practice website.

-Not only will this help to remind patients and companions to put on their mask but will also ensure anyone arriving without an appointment knows that a face covering is required.
-Be aware that certain groups are exempt from wearing a face covering, such as those who have health problems or a disability.
+Not only will this help to remind non-exempt patients and companions to put on their mask but will also ensure anyone arriving at the practice without an appointment knows that a face covering is required.
+Certain groups are exempt from wearing a face covering such as those who have health problems or a disability.

 Patients who refuse to comply

-However, by the time a patient arrives at the surgery or clinic, you may have already judged that a face-to-face consultation is required.
-With this in mind, there are steps you can take to try to minimise the risk to yourself, colleagues and to other patients, including:
+However, by the time a patient arrives at the surgery, you may have already judged that a face-to-face consultation is required.
+With this in mind, there are steps you can take to try to minimise the risk to yourself, colleagues and to other patients.

-Get advice from the MDU if questions remain about treating a patient who declines to wear a face covering.
+You can get advice from the MDU or your own medical defence organisation if questions remain about treating a patient who declines to wear a face covering.

 A version of this article first appeared on GP online.